This means it’s now super easy to install the productivity tool on Linux distributions like Ubuntu and Manjaro.

-To install the Standard Notes (Snap) on Ubuntu you can press this button to open the app listing in the Ubuntu Software app:
+You can install the Standard Notes on Ubuntu as a Snap app from the Snapcraft Store.
+Press this button to open the app listing in the Ubuntu Software app:

-Alternatively you can install Standard Notes from the command line on Snap-supported Linux distros:
+Alternatively, install Standard Notes from the command line on Snap-supported Linux distros by running:

 sudo snap install standard-notes

 Once installed, you’ll need to register for an account using a valid e-mail address.